 This food is free from by-product meals, corn, wheat, soy, artificial flavor, and preservatives.
 It includes high levels of omega-3 and omega-6 fatty acids, which can help protect your cat’s coat and skin.
 A blend of antioxidants is included as well, though it appears that are from artificial sources.

-If you’re looking for a premium pick, we think this is the best cat food to avoid stinky poop out there.
+If you’re looking for a great pick, we think this is one of the best cat foods to avoid stinky poop out there.

 4. Blue Buffalo Basics Limited Ingredient Dry Cat Food